aliddell/alanliddell.com/content/about.md

 If I really want to concentrate I might put on something more [atmospheric](https://www.youtube.com/playlist?list=OLAK5uy_me_VUSOM-q8R9f7EIWEYtDAujpMKq8QgI), even [doomy](https://www.youtube.com/watch?v=7aDpCIDYDc8).
 I also like band like Ladytron and Massive Attack, and the absolute classics like Pink Floyd, Jethro Tull, or Rush, and I dig [stoner metal](https://www.youtube.com/channel/UCknVpWR6m2Ijzkqo-aPXs_g) as a style.

-I don't get to play much anymore, but at one point I was the bassist for the 1st Marine Division band, and I still have many instruments, most of them stringed, gathering dust.
+I don't get to play much anymore, but at one point I was the bassist for the 1st Marine Division band, and I still have many instruments, most of them stringed, now mostly gathering dust.
+When my kids get older, maybe I'll play some more.

 ### Reading

 I mostly like to read science fiction.
-Right now I'm reading [*The Hydrogen Sonata*][gr-hydrogen] on paper, [*On the Steel Breeze*][gr-steel] as an eBook, and [*The Algebraist*](https://www.goodreads.com/book/show/12009.The_Algebraist) as an audiobook.
+Right now I'm reading [*The Hydrogen Sonata*][gr-hydrogen] on paper and [*Red Mars*][gr-red-mars] as an audiobook.

-I'm also slogging through [*Osman's Dream*][gr-osman], which is a *very* thorough history of the Ottoman Empire.
+I write the occasional book review [here](/reviews).

 ### Running